Navigating the Duke of York's Theatre Seating Plan

 Which Seats Offer the Best Value for Money?

 It is not necessary to spend the big bucks in order to enjoy a great West End show, as there are quite a few seats in the house which offer good views of the stage and are still priced moderately well.
 In the Stalls section, instead of going for the premium seats, you can opt to sit towards the back, beyond Row N, and still enjoy a decent view of the stage.

 Likewise, in the Royal and Dress Circle sections, the seats in the middle of the latter rows offer good, elevated views of the stage and are priced cheaper than most other seats in the theatre.
 As mentioned above, since this theatre is relatively small in size, nearly all the seats offer a decent view of the stage, so no matter where you sit, you will not be disappointed.

-Wondering how to score cheap and discounted West End tickets for Rosmersholm?
-Get great last minute deals on Rosmersholm tickets on Headout, your one stop, on-demand mobile concierge.
+Wondering how to score cheap and discounted West End tickets for Rosmersholm or Touching The Void?
+Get great last minute deals on Rosmersholm and Touching The Void tickets on Headout, your one stop, on-demand mobile concierge.
 All you need to do is choose your show, select your seats, and show up at the theatre on your selected day.

 More West End Guides